 Armed Forces (Special Power) Act (AFSPA)- These words invoke images of military men and violence.
-Incidentally, this act was brought about to stem such violence.
-But like many other laws, it too has been grossly politicised.
+Incidentally, this act was in place to stem such violence.
+But like many other laws, it too became a victim of politics.

 Armed Forces (Special Power) Act 1958 was introduced in the time of crisis.
 The 50s was an era of an extremely violent secessionist movement in the Northeast part of India.
 Mizo and Naga insurgency necessitated severe push from the state.
 Thus, it became necessary that the armed forces act under some legal safeguards in order to restore peace in the disturbed area.
 This set the tone and nature of this law.